 It is important for the Dutch government that businesses are transparent about the way they pursue Corporate Social Responsibility (CSR), also known as Responsible Business Conduct (RBC).
 So, we encourage businesses to issue a report on their economic and social performance and the environmental efforts that they undertake.
 According to entrepreneurs, CSR reporting enables them to show their employees, clients and partners that they are serious and responsible employers and business partners.

 OECD Reporting Guidelines

-If you use Netherlands Enterprise Agency's subsidies and funding programmes, you must adhere to the OECD Guidelines.
-According to these regulations, your business must at least provide information about the following:
+If you use our subsidies and funding programmes, you must follow the OECD Guidelines.
+These regulations require that your business reports on the following: